 - Inner Child

 The Adult is the individual today.
 The Inner Child is the childhood stage at which the individual was wronged.
 The Parent is a therapist (or an individual) who gives the right response the child should have received.
 Reparenting is going back to the stage in which the adult was wronged as a child, and satisfying or making peace with the inner child hidden inside.
-This is done by giving the satisfactory response and fulfilling the needs that were required at that time by self-counseling or therapy.
+This inner child healing is done by giving the satisfactory response and fulfilling the needs that were required at that time by self-counseling or therapy.

-Forms of Reparenting
+Types of Reparenting

 Over the years a number of reparenting forms have been tested, three of these include: